 - Following up or following through with consequences and/or rewards.

-Including these steps increases the likelihood of an organized and well-structed intervention meeting.
+Including these steps increases the likelihood of an organized and well-structured intervention meeting.
 Other steps, like researching how to stage an intervention, being prepared for challenges, and keeping a central focus can ensure the individual needing treatment can have an objective perspective and facilitators remain calm.

 Staging Interventions: How To Communicate Effectively

 Regardless of who participates in an intervention, there should be a tone of compassion and empathy.
-The individual suffering with alcohol abuse or substance abuse may have underlying trauma or unhealed emotional wounds he or she is unaware of.
+The individual suffering with alcohol abuse or substance abuse may have underlying trauma or unhealed emotional wounds of which he or she is unaware of.

-Judging or criticizing the relative needing treatment can put him or her on the defense.
+Judging or criticizing the subject needing treatment can put him or her on the defensive.
 As a result, he or she may shut down and refuse to cooperate.
 On the other hand, having a codependent or enabling approach won’t do much to help the situation either.
 These behaviors excuse and cater to the needs of someone abusing alcohol.
 Remaining mindful of the intent to help someone seek help is key in maintaining boundaries.

 Take The Necessary Steps Today

 Staging an intervention is a step toward creating positive change in your loved one’s life.
 Getting prepared for an intervention can be easy with the help of a treatment provider.
 During an intervention occurs, the primary goal is to get the person with an addiction to agree to seek help.
 Alcoholism is a multi-layered disease that may need further care.
-Please contact a treatment provider today to find out more.
+Contact a treatment provider today to find out more.